 Travel to Colombia, the only risk is wanting to stay

 Diversity is the first characteristic that comes to my mind when I think of a backpacking destination.
-Travellers need to see and experiment new places, it’s something implied in our DNA.
+We travellers need to see and experiment new places, it’s something implied in our DNA.
 Well, I believe Colombia is the right country to do so.
-Landscapes change only by moving between regions, accents emphasise and climate does so too.
+Landscapes change only by moving from region to region, accents emphasise and climate does so too.

 Colombians are open and welcoming, a fact that makes foreigners feel at home.
 From the coast to the jungle, going through its capital, its pueblo will surprise you with a smile, with its kindness and spontaneity.